Daniel-KM/Omeka-S-module-Annotate/README.md

 Installation
 ------------

-The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.
+The module uses an external library, [`webui-popover`], so use the release zip to install it, or use and init the source.

+See general end user documentation for [installing a module].

 * From the zip